dan-yordanov/BMP-Editor/README.md

 `src` folder:
 - `bmp.c` - includes functions to store and print metadata of bmp files
 - `io.c` - includes functions that get input bmp filepath, instruction set and output bmp filepath, either from cmd args or stdin input
-- `1bpp.c`, `2bpp.c`, `4bpp.c`, `8bpp.c`, `16bpp.c` - each provides functonality for the respectful images bit count like getting color table and pixel array, executing the instructions in the instruction set and writing the output bmp file
+- `1bpp.c`, `2bpp.c`, `4bpp.c`, `8bpp.c`, `16bpp.c` - each provides functonality for the respectful image's bit count like getting the color table and pixel array, executing the instructions in the instruction set and writing the output bmp file

 `include` folder:
 - `bmp.h` - header file of `bmp.c`